 It seems every aspect of the experience has been thought out by the owner, down to entrusting the crew to use his Grandma’s linens for dinner service and even the hand towels have her initials on them.
 “He really enjoys the finer touches,” Amanda said.

 Old meets new.

-The rooms are just as luxurious with cloth wall paper and perfectly varnished woodwork.
-The bathrooms are impeccably grandiose, but not is a bad way at all.
-Each bathroom has a color-coded (they match the wallpaper) BVLGARI shampoo, soap and conditioner set.
+The rooms are just as luxurious with cloth wallpaper and perfectly varnished woodwork.
+The bathrooms are impeccably grandiose, but not in a bad way at all.
+Each bathroom has a color-coded (they match the wallpaper) BVLGARI shampoo, soap, and conditioner set.
 Now that’s luxurious!

 There is also an additional bar up here as well as a barbecue and dining area.

-Ariadne includes all the typical watersport toys including kayaks, SUPs and snorkelling equipment.
+Ariadne includes all the typical watersport toys including kayaks, SUPs, and snorkeling equipment.
 Diving excursions can also be arranged.

 Ariadne is available for charter in the Northeast for the summer of 2019 and then will return to Florida for the winter season, where she will be available for charters in the Bahamas and surrounding areas.